vanillawc/.github/README.md

 ## Components

+- [WC-Arrow][] - A web component for creating custom arrow HTML elements
 - [WC-Blink][] - A clone of the classic `<blink>` element
 - [WC-Bullet-Chain][] - A list with a fancy custom decorator
 - [WC-CSV-Table][] - Create a table element from CSV data